Previously registered students must apply to Admission Services for readmission under any of the following conditions:

 - If they were required to withdraw from their program for a period of two or more semesters.

 - If they were suspended from the University for academic misconduct.

 - If they have graduated from this University and wish to register in order to take additional courses.

-- If they registered in a program at another post-secondary institution and wish to return to the University of Guelph.
+- They were admitted to the University but withdrew from all courses, registered in a program or courses at another post-secondary institution, and they wish to return to the University of Guelph.

 - If they have not registered at the University of Guelph for six or more consecutive semesters.

 - If they are attending the University of Guelph on a letter of permission and wish to continue past the term of the letter of permission agreement.

 Readmission to a program at the University of Guelph is not automatic.
 Students who are required to withdraw must apply for readmission to the University after completing the minimum two semesters of rustication.
 Students should consult Chapter IV - Admission Information regarding appropriate admission requirements and deadline dates.
 Applications for readmission should include a statement which outlines the basis for readmission.
 Criteria used for readmission may differ by academic program.
 Students considering readmission should consult with the appropriate program counsellor regarding procedures and criteria for readmission to that program.